Table of Contents

 This answer is also available in: हिन्दी

-God did, indeed, warn His faithful children and predict that a power will persecute the saints and will also attempt to change God’s Law: “And he shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws” (Daniel 7:25).
+Humans were created with the freedom of choice which means they can choose to obey or disobey God.
+The Catholic church exercised this freedom and attempted to change the Sabbath commandment.
+And the Lord warned His faithful children about that and predicted that this power will do that saying, “And he shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws” (Daniel 7:25).

 A. How has the papacy tried to change God’s laws?

 In three different ways: In her catechisms she has (1) omitted the second commandment against veneration of images, and (2) shortened the fourth (Sabbath) commandment from 94 words to just eight.
 The Sabbath commandment (Exodus 20:8-11) clearly specifies Sabbath as the seventh day of the week.
 As changed by the papacy, the commandment reads: “Remember that thou keep holy the Sabbath day.”
 Written thus, it can refer to any day.
 And, finally, she (3) divided the tenth commandment into two commandments.

 B. How has the papacy attempted to change God’s times?